The Optimal BERT Surgeon: Scalable and Accurate Second-Order Pruning for Large Language Models: Background and Related Work

-The focus of this paper is on \emph{weight pruning}, and on computational speedups achievable on commodity CPUs.
-As such, the methods we investigate are rather different from quantization approaches.
-Moreover, it is impossible to directly compare to low-bitwidth quantized models in terms of inference speeds, as CPU inference frameworks do not currently support such custom bitwidth formats.
-We will therefore only make use of standard Quantization-Aware Training (QAT) to 8-bit weights, which is well-supported on Intel CPUs, and showcase the resulting computational speedups in conjunction with layer-dropping and weight pruning.
+\citet{shen2020q} uses information about the Hessian spectrum to choose quantization bit-widths, whereas \citet{yu2022hessian} uses an approximation of the Hessian trace for structured pruning.
+These Hessian-based approaches are different from the one we propose, as we use completely different inverse-Hessian approximations to guide pruning decisions.
+The focus of our work is on \emph{weight pruning}, and on computational speedups achievable on commodity CPUs.
+As such, the methods we investigate are orthogonal to quantization.
+Moreover, it is impossible to directly compare to low-bitwidth quantized models as most inference frameworks do not support such custom formats.
+Therefore, we will only make use of the standard Quantization-Aware Training (QAT) to 8-bit weights, which is well-supported on Intel CPUs, and showcase the resulting speedups in conjunction with layer dropping and weight pruning.

-\textbf{Knowledge Distillation (KD)} ~\cite{Hinton2015DistillingTK} trains a smaller ``student'' model against the outputs of a larger and more accurate ``teacher'' model, specifically adding a loss component which minimizes the KL-divergence between the two output distributions.
-KD uses a hardness parameter to control the mixture of regular loss and distillation loss, and a temperature parameter to control the softness of the probability distribution.
-Models trained with KD reformulate their loss as a linear mixture of regular and distillation loss, which is the approach we adopt in our setup too.

-Approaches like DistillBERT \cite{Sanh2019DistilBERTAD}, have the student approximate the output of the teacher model, while TinyBERT \cite{Jiao2020TinyBERTDB}, MobileBERT~\cite{Sun2020MobileBERTAC}, and MiniLM \cite{Wang2020MiniLMDS} have the student approximate the teacher's intermediate representations, obtaining better results at the cost of higher complexity.
+\textbf{Downstream compression} methods attempt to compress directly while fine-tuning on a specific task.
+MvP method is specially designed for this setup. \textbf{Upstream compression} methods compress during the pre-training phase, reducing the need for task-specific pruning. \citet{chen2020lottery} examined the ``Lottery Ticket'' strategies~\cite{Frankle2019TheLT} which, as we illustrate later, incur huge accuracy loss even at moderate sparsities.
+Recent work ``Prune Once for All'' (Prune OFA) by~\citet{zafrir2021prune} showed that well-tuned magnitude pruning can be competitive with downstream methods like MvP.\looseness=-1

+We first examine the performance of prior pruning methods, notably MvP, Prune OFA, and Lottery Tickets, relative to the new second-order oBERT method.
+The approach we propose consistently improves upon all these prior methods, both in pre-training (upstream) and fine-tuning (downstream) stages, and can be compounded with other compression techniques to obtain models that are smaller, faster and more accurate than models like DistilBERT, TinyBERT, and block MvP.

+Additional approaches for efficient inference of LLMs exist, like token-pruning and early-exiting.
+These approaches are \emph{orthogonal} to ours; therefore we discuss them in Appendix~\ref{app:additional_comparisons}.